 The result?
 More than 3,300 graduates from the UMKC School of Medicine, the majority of whom have earned both their bachelor’s degree and medical degree in just six years versus the eight years typical for most medical school graduates.

 Upon entering the B.A./M.D. program, students are classified as professional students.
 They begin studying medicine on their first day and clinical experience begins immediately.
-The initial two years also include courses leading to bachelor degrees in liberal arts, chemistry or biology.
-Clinical experiences grow in the third year, where students work together one-half day a week in an outpatient continuing care clinic and on two-month internal medicine rotations throughout each of their final four years.
+The initial two years also include courses leading to bachelor degrees in liberal arts, chemistry, or biology.
+Clinical experiences increase in the third year, where students work together one-half day a week in an outpatient continuing care clinic and also on two-month internal medicine rotations throughout each of their final three years.

 “This program provides immediate, weekly clinical experience that keeps you motivated throughout your coursework,” said one student, “It gives you early patient exposure that traditional programs do not offer until the beginning of third year.”